One weekend per month Sept 2020 – May 2021

 We will have special guest instructors for certain weekends, and we’ll take one or two field trips in the local area.

 Come join us in the woods.
 Take a breath of fresh air, sink your roots in deep, and experience the power of the Earth as Mentor.
 Step aside, and let the wilderness do the work.

 I have learned that I do not need to be on the beautiful LES property in order to feel connected.
 I have identified the trees and birds in my own backyard, and I have developed a relationship with them.
 It is very much a life-altering experience that can bring gratitude and awareness to all things.

 - September 2020 – May 2021.
 One weekend a month, Saturday-Sunday.

-- 9am Saturday — Sunday 3pm. **While programming will officially end on Saturday around 4 or 5pm, there will be a potluck and optional programming most Saturday evenings.
+- 9am Saturday — Sunday 3pm. **While programming will officially end on Saturday around 4 or 5pm, there will be a potluck and optional programming on Saturday evenings.
 Staying on Saturday nights is fun and builds community, but we understand and support folks needing to check in with children or other responsibilities on Saturday nights.
 Sunday class generally starts back up at 9am.

 - Afton, Virginia